About Real Tennis

 The courts are fully insulated, with under-floor heating, and one of the courts features a glass “grille” wall, ensuring excellent and exciting viewing for a large audience.
 There is only one other court with this feature in the world.
 We also have a viewing gallery above the side penthouses, and the traditional viewing area, known as the “dedans”.

-Visitors can enjoy watching them practise together – ring the Real Tennis department to find out when you can catch them on court or playing a National League match.
+Visitors can enjoy watching our pros practice together – ring the Real Tennis department to find out when you can catch them on court or playing in a competitive match.

 Full Club members can also enjoy the gym, 20m pool and sauna, and the Astro lawn tennis courts.